ucc23/ucc/_pages/DBs_edits.md

 - berkeley42 (NGC 6749)
 - lynga7 (BH 184)

+Removed entries that are marked as duplicates in the UCC:

+- Collinder 416 (duplicate of NGC 6882)
+- Basel 9 (duplicate of Ruprecht 148)

 The article says that: "_also includes our 48 newly discovered and hitherto unknown poor open clusters_" but the CDS table lists 54 named 'LP_XX'